Humanyze

 Humanyze, founded as Sociometric Solutions in 2010 in Boston, Massachusetts, is a people analytics software provider.
 Humanyze was founded by MIT doctoral students Ben Waber, Daniel Olguin, Taemie Kim, Tuomas Jaanu, and MIT Professor Alex Pentland.
-Based on research from the MIT Media Lab, Humanyze's people analytics platform uses Organizational Network Analysis to measure corporate communication data to uncover patterns on how work gets done in companies.
+Humanyze's people analytics platform is based on research from the MIT Media Lab people analytics and utilizes Organizational Network Analysis to measure corporate communication data, identifying patterns in how companies operate.

 Company History

-The founders Waber, Olguin, Kim, and Jaanu, met while completing their Ph.D.s at the MIT Media Lab in Professor “Sandy” Pentland’s Human Dynamics group.
+Waber, Olguin, Kim, and Jaanu met while pursuing their Ph.D's at the MIT Media Lab in Professor “Sandy” Pentland’s Human Dynamics group.
 Sociometric Solutions Inc. was incorporated on October 26, 2010, as a research and consulting firm.
-In 2015, the company was rebranded as "Humanyze" and transitioned from a consulting firm to a software company.
-They raised $4 million in Series A financing from Romulus Capital and launched their people analytics software, the Humanyze Platform, at the end of 2016.
+In 2015, the company rebranded itself as "Humanyze" and transitioned to a software company.
+They launched their people analytics software, the Humanyze Platform, at the end of 2016.

-While at the MIT Media Lab, Humanyze’s founders developed a sociometric badge, a high-tech I.D. card.
-With the sociometric badge, they pioneered ways of collecting in-person collaboration data.
-This badge had sensors to measure the frequency and duration of face-to-face interactions.
-It did not record content, web activity, or personal activities.
-It did not have GPS.
-The Sociometric Badge has since been discontinued for commercial use as the Humanyze Platform evolved to work primarily with digital collaboration data and corporate-owned building entry card systems.
+During their time at the MIT Media Lab, Humanyze’s founders developed a sociometric badge, a high-tech I.D. card.
+This badge used sensors to measure the frequency and duration of face-to-face interactions.
+It didn't record content, web activity, or personal activities, and it didn't have GPS.
+The Sociometric Badge has since been discontinued for commercial use, as the Humanyze Platform evolved to primarily work with digital collaboration data and corporate-owned building entry card systems.

-In October 2021, the company officially received patents for their system and method for transforming communication metadata and sensor data into an objective measure of the communication distribution of an organization.
+In October 2021, the company officially received patents for its system and method for transforming communication metadata and sensor data into an objective measure of an organization's communication distribution.

 Products

-Humanyze's people analytics platform measures corporate communication data to uncover patterns on how work gets done.
-Human resources, operations, and corporate real estate professionals use the platform to analyze workplace data in real-time to make informed decisions around organizational health, workplace strategy, and business process optimization.
+Humanyze's people analytics platform measures corporate communication data to uncover patterns in workplace interactions.
+The platform is used for analyzing workplace data and making data-driven decisions related to organizational health, workplace strategy, and business process optimization.
 It is a web-based dashboard.
 A variety of data sources can be plugged into the Humanyze Platform including Microsoft Office Exchange, Google Suite, Skype, Microsoft Teams, HR information system outputs, and building access card logs.

-Data Privacy

-No personal data is provided to Humanyze, including employee profiles (names and email addresses).
-All data is encrypted, aggregated, and anonymized.
-No communication content is recorded.
-There is no personally identifiable information (PII) or private confidential information (PCI).
-Humanyze is GDPR and EU Privacy Shield compliant.